webplantmedia/wpc-pinterest-widget/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Add official Pinterst widget to your site.
+Add official Pinterest widget to your site.
 Insert your Pinterest board widget, profile widget, and pin widget to any widget area.

 ## Description ##